Jorg8383/LeetFleet/README.md

 - Allowing a fleet manager to log that a car has been serviced, which will reset the next distance for service flag via the client webpage
 - Allowing a fleet manager to log if maintenance was carried out via the client webpage.
-- Notifications via email/sms to a fleet manager if vehicle needs mainanence or the vehicle is due a service.
+- Notifications via email/sms to a fleet manager if vehicle needs maintenance or the vehicle is due a service.
 - Login credentials for the client webpage to access the associated fleetmanager information in the backend
 - Defining various vehicle types/sizes to better exploit the Web of Things discovery mechanism by searching for a specific vehicle type/size.

 ## Project Status and Contributing

-This project was developed to fulfill assignment requirements for a Master in Computer Science module (COMP41720 Distributed Systems) in UCD.
+This project was developed to fulfil assignment requirements for a Master in Computer Science module (COMP41720 Distributed Systems) in UCD.

 Development has stopped.
 Should someone choose to fork this project or volunteer